Georgia State University vs Abraham Baldwin Agricultural College

 The Financial Comparison

-Ten years after enrollment, Georgia State University graduates earn a median of $47,384 compared to $34,996 at Abraham Baldwin Agricultural College.
-The payback period is 16.5 years at Georgia State University versus 999 years at Abraham Baldwin Agricultural College.
+Then look at what that buys.
+Ten years after enrollment, Georgia State University graduates earn a median $47,384 against $34,996 at Abraham Baldwin Agricultural College.
+The cost earns itself back in 16.5 years at Georgia State University and 999 years at Abraham Baldwin Agricultural College.

-Graduates leave Abraham Baldwin Agricultural College with a median $16,750 in debt versus $20,903 at Georgia State University.
-The debt-to-earnings ratios are 0.55 and 0.58 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Abraham Baldwin Agricultural College owing a median $16,750 versus $20,903 at Georgia State University.
+Their debt-to-earnings ratios are 0.55 and 0.58 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers